 My research has been supported by the Fulbright Commission, the Chateaubriand Fellowship, the Society for French Studies, and the Society for Early Modern French Studies.
 He has taught literature and language at King’s College London, College of the Holy Cross, Columbia University, SUNY-FIT, Fordham University, The New School, Princeton University, Lumière University Lyon 2, Università di Padova, and the University of Virginia.

-Ph.D., University of Virginia (French); Master 2, Paris-Sorbonne University; Maîtrise, Lumière University Lyon 2; M.A., University of Virginia; B.A., Northwestern University (French and Comparative Literature)
+Ph.D., University of Virginia (French Language and Literature); Master 2, Paris-Sorbonne University (Littérature française et comparée); Maîtrise, Lumière University Lyon 2 (Lettres modernes); M.A., University of Virginia (French Language and Literature); B.A., Northwestern University (French and Comparative Literature, with Honors)